 Residential land concession toolkit

-Residential land concession transfers are one of the most common transactions registered self assessors lodge in OSRconnect.
+Transfers of residential land are the most common transactions registered self assessors lodge in OSR Online.
 Understanding how to correctly assess and lodge these transactions will help your clients correctly claim their entitlements and avoid unpaid tax interest and penalties.

 Provided that your clients meet the relevant requirements, they may be able to claim one of these concessions when transferring residential land in Queensland: